Road blocks and rerouting.

 Resiliency, patience and a broken wing…

-I bought a necklace a few summers ago while visiting in Frisco – a silver disc with tree branches on it.
-I liked the simple lines.
+I bought a necklace a few summers ago while visiting in Frisco, Colorado.
+It’s a small silver disc with three tree branches on it.
+I was drawn to its simplicity.
 The paperwork inside the box said the charm represented resiliency.
-It could have stood for a whole lot of other things – love, courage or hope, but I was glad it was resiliency as that seemed to resonate with me.
+It could have stood for a whole lot of other things—love, courage, or hope —but I was glad it was resiliency, as that seemed to resonate with me.
 It reminded me of the swaying tree branches in the strong Kansas winds and how it’s the winds that develop the tree’s strong lateral root system.
-The following summer, I found a charm of similar size with a small piece of turquoise in the center and the words “protect this woman” encircling it.
-I figured that given the amount of time I was spending alone on the trails, the silver talisman couldn’t hurt.
-For the last year these two charms have dangled around my neck, offering me both protection and resilience, or so I like to think.
+The following summer, I found a charm of similar size with a small piece of turquoise in the center, and the words “Protect this Woman” encircling it.
+I figured, given the amount of time I was spending alone on the trails, the silver talisman couldn’t hurt.
+For the last year, these two charms have dangled around my neck, offering me both protection and resilience, or so I liked to think.

-My resiliency has been challenged after a bad fall I took while hiking a few days ago.
+My resiliency has been challenged after a fall I took while hiking a few days ago.
 I fell in the mud.
 Just typing that makes me want to laugh for some reason.
-I mean really… falling in the mud?
-I broke the fall with my shoulder and am now wishing my wrist would have done the breaking, as I’d be in less pain, but I really had no say in the matter.
+I mean, really… I fell in the mud?
+I broke the fall with my shoulder and am now wishing my wrist had done the breaking, as I’d be in less pain, but I had little say in the matter.
 A week earlier, a friend had told me that being able to get up without using your arms was a good indicator of overall strength and progression of aging.
-I thought about that while laying in the mud and contemplating my transition to vertical.
-Either my core strength with the possible help of one arm was going to get the job done or I was going to be the woman “who had fallen and couldn’t get up.”
-I didn’t linger long on that decision and drug myself out of the mud and onto upright via my core, a small victory that was desperately needed.
+I thought about that while lying in the mud and contemplating my transition to vertical.
+Either my core strength, with the possible help of one arm, was going to get the job done, or I was going to be the woman “who had fallen and couldn’t get up.”
+I didn’t linger long on that decision and dragged myself out of the mud and onto my feet upright via my core, a small, desperately needed, victory.

-I also pulled my phone and sunglasses out of the mud and cleaned them off best as I could with my hands as my clothes were covered in mud.
+I also pulled my phone and sunglasses out of the mud and cleaned them off as best as I could with my hands, as my clothes were covered in mud.
 To my children who make fun of my phone because it has not one but TWO protective coverings on it, this is why.
-I did make myself sit down on a nearby log to collect my wits, survey the damage and take a few minutes to put my head in my muddy lap and cry before making the two mile journey home.
-I’m not sure what concerned me more….what I had done to my shoulder? or how quickly my plans for the rest of the day, the rest of the week and possibly the rest of the summer had changed in one quick slip of the foot.
-I was a walking mud mess that couldn’t make eye contact out of my mud smeared sunglasses with the couple of people who passed me on bikes.
-I just hoped they had make the assumption that I had just participated in a Tough Mudder Run.
+I made myself sit down on a nearby log to collect my wits, survey the damage, and take a few minutes to put my head in my muddy lap and cry before making the two-mile journey home.
+I’m not sure what concerned me more….What did I do to my shoulder?
+Or …How quickly my plans for the rest of the day, the rest of the week, and possibly the rest of the summer had changed in one quick slip of the foot.
+I was a walking mud mess that couldn’t make eye contact out of my mud-smeared sunglasses with the two people who passed me on bikes.
+Maybe they thought I had just participated in a Tough Mudder Run.
 Probably not, but it made me feel better.

-By the time I got home, I was in quite a bit of pain, and the only way I could hold my arm was across my chest, with my hand on my heart, as if I was pledging allegiance.
+By the time I got home, I was in a lot of pain, and the only way I could hold my arm was across my chest, with my hand on my heart, as if I was pledging allegiance.
 And I did.
 To never hike in mud again.

 My fear was as great as my pain…what had I done to my shoulder?
 Was my summer ruined?
 How was I going to manage?
-I thought about a woman who I was standing behind in line at the Gap a few weeks earlier who was wearing a heavy duty sling on her arm and was sharing her horror stories of pain with the man who was ringing her up who had experienced the same injury and had worn the same sling.
+I thought about a woman whom I was standing behind in line at the Gap a few weeks earlier, who was wearing a heavy-duty sling on her arm and was sharing her horror stories of pain with the man who was ringing her up, who had experienced the same injury and had worn the same sling.
 I remember more of their shared words of pain than what I purchased that day.
-Certainly ice and a couple of Tylenol would put me back together again, wouldn’t it?
+Certainly, ice and a couple of Tylenol would put me back together again, wouldn’t it?

-I know, because for some odd reason, looking up that definition was the second thing I did when I got home.
-The first thing I did was take a bath, leaving my shirt on, as I had no idea how it was going to come off without scissors, which I was not going to attempt one handed.
-Besides, just thinking about maneuvering my arm out of the sleeve was painful.
-It got washed right along side my muddy legs and arms.
-The sports bra, I figured I’d just wear for the rest of my life or until this, whatever this was, was healed.
+I know this because looking up that definition was the second thing I did when I got home.
+The first thing I did was take a bath, leaving my shirt on, as I had no idea how it was going to come off without scissors, which I was not going to attempt one-handed.
+Just thinking about maneuvering my arm out of the sleeve was painful.
+I put soap directly on my shirt and washed it along with my muddy legs and arms, as if it were a part of me.
+I was thankful for the quick-dry material that was being tested in real time.
+The sports bra, I figured, I’d wear for the rest of my life or until this, whatever this was, was healed.

-To Webster’s definition of pulled, stretched or compressed, I’m going to take liberties and add broken, because that’s what the doctor in the ER later told me.
+To Webster’s definition of pulled, stretched, or compressed, I’m going to take liberties and add “broken,” because that’s what the doctor in the ER later told me.
 I fell in the mud and broke my humerus, or my funny bone.
 As soon as this stops hurting, I’m really going to laugh about that.
+He also told me I might want to change my shirt (that I had been wearing and washing in the shower, for over a week, and gave me tips on how to maneuver my arm out of the shirt with as little pain to the shoulder as possible.
+The sports bra, by the way, was removed on day four, sacrificed with scissors, in a one handed feat that took the better part of the morning.

 Resilient?
 I’m not sure.
 I think I’ll have to wait and see what my return to original form after being fractured looks like for my answer.